ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 <br/>

-# Appendix E: PSM Converter Rule List
+# Appendix D: Mapping Default Values

 The default values for Altibase table columns are mostly compatible with the default values for the source database.